Dog Exercise Areas

 Dogs are allowed to be off-lead in these areas provided that owners have effective control of their dog

-Off-lead Dog Exercise Areas in Balingup
+Off-lead Dog Exercise Areas Donnybrook (full map)

 The exercise areas in Balingup are currently under review and are pending community consultation - thank you for your understanding.